leethomason/OpenSaber/readme.md

 ![Image of Saber](img/Schematic.png)

-In roughly front to back order, an open saber is:
+In roughly front to back order, an V2 saber is:

 1. A **blade holder**.
 (1" is standard.)
 2. A **lens** to focus the LED.
 The Gecko uses a 10511 Carclo Lens.